Philipp Pittoni von Dannenfeld: Montenotte Campaign

-Neither Pittoni's place and date of birth are known nor are his early military dates of advancement.
-On 1 May 1795 he was promoted to the rank of General-major.
 In early 1796, Johann Peter Beaulieu was the newly appointed commander of the combined armies of Habsburg Austria and the Kingdom of Sardinia-Piedmont.
 Beaulieu's left wing consisted of 19,500 troops.
 Half of these were on garrison duty, while the rest were led by Pittoni and Josef Philipp Vukassovich.
 The 11,500-man Austrian right wing was posted to cover Acqui Terme and was commanded by Eugène-Guillaume Argenteau.
 The 20,000 Piedmontese troops were led by Michelangelo Alessandro Colli-Marchi and included an Austrian contingent under Giovanni Marchese di Provera.
 Colli's men were strung out in a chain from Cosseria Castle in the east to Cuneo in the west.
 Further west, the 20,000 Piedmontese under the Prince of Corrigan were faced by François Christophe de Kellermann's Army of the Alps.

 According to one authority, on 1 April 1796, Pittoni's 7-battalion brigade was stationed near Alessandria and belonged to Karl Philipp Sebottendorf's wing of Beaulieu's Austrian army.
-Another authority asserted that he led a division-sized command that included three battalions of the Reisky Infantry Regiment Nr.
-13, two battalions of the Nádasdy Infantry Regiment Nr.
-39, one battalion of the Terzi Infantry Regiment Nr.
-16, one battalion of the Lattermann Infantry Regiment Nr.
-45, and one battalion of the Szluiner Grenz Infantry Regiment Nr.
-63.
+Another authority asserted that he led a division-sized command that include the Reisky Infantry Regiment Nr.
+13 (3 battalions), Nádasdy Infantry Regiment Nr.
+39 (2 battalions), Terzi Infantry Regiment Nr.
+16 (1 battalion), Lattermann Infantry Regiment Nr.
+45 (1 battalion), and Szluiner Grenz Infantry Regiment Nr.
+63 (1 battalion).